Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 ## Installation
 - Prepping your OS image (i'm using raspbian buster version to use omx-player driver on startup to run my splash  screen )
+- Find Rapberry pi Ip (you can use fing app on your phone)
 - Easy way to install klipper with Kiahu https://github.com/th33xitus/kiauh
     - you need to install git first so run on ssh `sudo apt-get install git -y`.\
     - After git is installed, use the following commands in the given order to download and execute the script: